 The Hunger Games is filled with this trope: Haymitch, Coin, Johanna Mason, and even nice-guy Peeta are all VERY good liars.

-All of The Fair Folk are unable to tell a direct lie, but are nonetheless famous for their duplicity.
+All of The Fair Folk are unable to tell a direct lie, but are nonetheless famous for their duplicity because they will only honor the Exact Words and more than willing to entertain From a Certain Point of View with their answers.
 Pretty much every sane character in the series advises against making deals with them, especially Harry Dresden himself, who, in his youth, managed to get saddled with a Fairy Godmother.
 (And no, this is not a good thing.)

-In Grave Peril, Thomas Raith, Harry's vampire half-brother, admits to Harry that he shouldn't be believed, because "I'm a good liar.
+In Grave Peril, Thomas Raith, an incubus vampire, admits to Harry that he shouldn't be believed, because "I'm a good liar.
 One of the best."
 What he suggests Harry believe instead is the situation, as presented by Thomas, natch.
 Turns out that despite Harry's doubts, Thomas is telling the truth.

 In Randall Garrett's story The Best Policy, the human protagonist is interrogated under a lie detector by aliens gathering intelligence for an invasion.
 He realizes that he can exploit their ignorance with true but misleading statements (e.g. he says that human minds are capable of channeling certain physical energies to travel from place to place — a literal description of walking that gives the impression that humans have the power of psychic teleportation).
 By the end of the questioning, he has them believing that humans are incredibly powerful beings and that he's only humoring them them to be polite.